kuznetckiy/Geoscan_Lite_eng/precautions.rst

 * Operating temperature range: -20 to +40 °С
 * Max wind speed: 12 m/s

-The aerial photography complex is not intended for flights during rain, snow and other precipitation.
+The aerial photography complex is not intended to fly during rain, snow and other precipitation.

 The complex can't fly below starting point altitude.